-Short bowel syndrome (SBS) is a heterogeneous condition in which patients suffer from impaired intestinal absorption due to absolute loss of bowel as a result of surgical resection or disease-associated bowel destruction.
-Approximately 75% of SBS cases develop after a single massive bowel resection; whereas the remaining 25% occur after multiple resections.
-Approximately two-thirds of patients who develop SBS survive the initial hospitalization, and a similar number survive the first year after developing SBS.
-Age and underlying disease primarily determine the long-term outcome of the patient [1,2].
+Short bowel syndrome (SBS) is a result of surgical resection or destruction of the bowel associated with the disease.
+Most cases of SBS develop after a single bowel resection, while a minority of cases occur after multiple resections.
+Approximately 2/3 of patients who develop SBS survive the initial hospitalization, and a similar number survive the first year [1,2].

-Furthermore, patients with SBS with intestinal failure (II) [SBS-II] denote a decreased quality of life (QOL) and increased morbidity and mortality due to their dependence on parenteral support (PS), consisting of parenteral nutrition (PN) and/or fluid and micronutrient support.
-Despite a fairly precise definition of the disease, the true prevalence and incidence of SBS in adults are difficult to determine, as there is a lack of consistently applied disease criteria, the absence of reliable databases, and the fact that estimates vary greatly by region and refer mainly to patients receiving long-term PS.
-However, most studies classify SBS-II as a rare disease with prevalence rates well below the internationally accepted threshold of 20 per 1,000,000 population [1,3,4].
+In this context, patients with SBS with intestinal failure (II) (SBS-II) experience decreased quality of life (QOL) and increased morbidity and mortality due to their dependence on parenteral support (PS), consisting of parenteral nutrition (PN) and/or fluid and micronutrient support.
+Despite a fairly precise definition of the disease, the true prevalence and incidence of SBS in adults are difficult to determine.
+Most studies classify SBS-II as a rare disease with prevalence rates well below the internationally accepted threshold of 20 per 1,000,000 population [1,3,4].

-In this sense, the interindividual heterogeneity of the clinical presentation and the variable extent of PS dependence can be explained by the nutritionalmetabolic deficit caused by differences in the remaining anatomy of the intestine.
+In this sense, the interindividual heterogeneity of clinical presentation and the variable extent of PS dependence can be explained by the nutritional-metabolic deficit caused by differences in the remaining anatomy of the intestine.
 Almost half of the patients remain dependent on PS [4-9].

-Teduglutide is a degradation-resistant peptide-2 (GLP-2) analog, increasing the functional and structural capacity of the intestine [1].
-Clinical studies have demonstrated that patients with SBS-II who were treated with teduglutide were able to reduce and even discontinue PS with varying degrees of success.
-However, teduglutide is expensive, with an estimated cost of over \in 237,680 per patient per year, and it is necessary to assess the socioeconomic impact associated with treating patients with SBS-II with teduglutide [10-12].
+Also, teduglutide is a peptide 2 (GLP-2) analog that is resistant to degradation, increasing the functional and structural capacity of the intestine [1].
+Clinical studies have been able to demonstrate that patients with SBS-II who were treated with teduglutide were able to reduce and even discontinue PS with varying degrees of success.
+However, teduglutide is expensive, with an estimated cost of more than €237,680 per patient per year, and it is necessary to evaluate the socioeconomic impact associated with the treatment of patients with SBS-II with teduglutide [10-12].

-The goal of medical and surgical treatment for patients with SBS-II is to maximize the absorptive capacity of the intestinal remnant so that the need for PS can eventually be reduced or eliminated.
-Given this, daily subcutaneous administration of teduglutide is clinically effective in reducing dependence on PS and potentially improving the health-related quality of life of patients with SBS-II [13].
+In this context, the goal of medical and surgical treatment for patients with SBS-II is to maximize the absorptive capacity of the intestinal remnant so that the need for PS can eventually be reduced or eliminated.
+Given this, daily subcutaneous administration of teduglutide is clinically effective in reducing PS dependence and potentially improving the health-related quality of life of patients with SBS-II [13].